itsphily/qualitative_coding_agent/aider spec templates/aider_spec_modify_pdf_cleaner_for_file.md

 - Carefully review each low-level task for exact code changes
 - When creating or modifying a function for the graph, follow the convention shown in the example (node function example below).
 - always update the requirements.txt file when you update the dependencies
+- throughout these instructions I will refer to the nested dictionary, i have provided the example of the nested dictionary below.
 - Here are mandatory urls you need to consult before starting to code this project:
     - https://langchain-ai.github.io/langgraph/how-tos/
     - https://langchain-ai.github.io/langgraph/concepts/#langgraph-platform